Current and Recent Projects:

 The Johnson Property

-The Ferrie-Caulkins Woodland
+The Ferrie-Calkins Woodland

 The Rutland Land Conservancy has been offered a gift of a lovely 24-acre parcel.
 The property belongs to a resident who would like to protect this primarily forested land as wildlife habitat.
 The property has a small network of trails that lace back and forth between stonewalls and along an intermittent stream that ultimately empties into Worcester¯s Pine Hill Reservoir.
 The property has been enrolled for many years in Chapter 61A.